Warmat/SkyInstallScript/README.md

 | OrangePI 7 | 192.168.0.107|
 | OrangePI 8 | 192.168.0.108|

-Now let us change the IP of the board according to the list above.
+Now let us change the IP of the boards according to the list above.
 For this example we use OrangePI 1.

 In the terminal type and press enter afterwards: